viaacode/sip-specification/sip_structure/5_structure_package.md

 - The `/preservation` directory MUST contain exactly one file: `premis.xml`.

 The `premis.xml` file at the package-level contains preservation metadata about the IE(s) of the SIP, and about the SIP as a whole.
+It also contains any additional IDs related to the IE(s) of the SIP.
 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information.
 More detailed preservation information can be described using PREMIS events and PREMIS agents.